instacart/formula/docs/index.md

 )
 ```

-Once we define a Render Model, we can create a `RenderView` which is responsible for taking `RenderModel`
+Once we define a Render Model, we can create a `RenderView` which is responsible for taking a `RenderModel`
 and applying it to Android Views.

 #### Render View
 Render View is an interface that we extend.
 It requires us to create a `Renderer` that takes `RenderModel` and
-applies to it Android Views.
+applies it to Android Views.
 Renderer has an internal mechanism that checks the previous Render Model applied
 and only re-renders if it has changed.

 ```kotlin